-This article will tell you how the anti-lock brakes discount works.
+This article will tell about the anti-lock brakes discount.
 We’ll also talk about the major insurance companies that offer it.

 Find the best car insurance deal

-Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.
+Get better coverage, lower rates, or both by comparing car insurance quotes with our fast, easy-to-use form.

 What Are Anti-Lock Braking Systems (ABS)?

-An anti-lock braking system (ABS) is a safety feature that helps prevent you from losing control of your car if you need to make a sudden stop.
-Specifically, it stops your wheels from locking up when you brake, which could cause you to skid and lose control.
-If an ABS is on your car, it’ll automatically pump your brakes and help your car keep its traction.
-Many modern cars already come with an ABS as a main safety feature.
+An anti-lock braking system (ABS) is a safety feature that helps prevent you from losing control of your car if you need to stop suddenly.
+Specifically, anti-lock brakes stops your wheels from locking up when you apply pressure to the brake pedal, which could cause you to skid and lose control.
+ABS automatically pump the hydraulic fluid in your line to help your car keep its traction.
+And it does this incredibly fast, as many as 20 times a second!

-Car insurance companies offer several types of discounts to customers.
-These can be for things such as customer loyalty, safe driving, or even personal things about you like your academic performance or your job.
-Insurers often do this to reward drivers who are less at risk of getting into accidents and, in turn, costing them money.
+Auto insurance companies offer a wide variety of auto discounts.
+These can be for traits such as customer loyalty, safe driving, or personal details about you, including your academic performance or job.
+Insurers often reward drivers who are less at risk of getting into accidents and, in turn, costing them money.

-You could see a good percentage off your car insurance rates if your car has qualifying anti-lock brakes.
-For instance, GEICO offers 5% off your premium if you have a factory-installed ABS.
-But keep in mind you could also be eligible for other vehicle safety insurance discounts if you have a new car.
+You could see real savings if your car has an anti-lock braking system.
+For instance, GEICO reduces car insurance by 5% if you have a factory-installed ABS.
+But keep in mind you could also be eligible for other vehicle safety discounts if you have a new vehicle.
 Common examples include:

 - Passive restraints (airbags or automatic seat belts)